io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 }
 ```

 In the withdraw function, if that revert ever hits, this is what solidity does in the EVM.
 It pushes the length of the payload (all data related to the error message) to the stack and then it pushes the selector of Error(string) which we are talking about in this point and that selector is 0x08c379a0.
 It adds it as 32 bytes so appends a bunch of 0's at the end.
 So now you know that if you ever see 0x08c379a0 in any data, you know that it is an error.
-Then solidity pushes an offset to the string, the length of the string and then the actual string which in this example would be the string "InsufficientBalance".
+Then solidity pushes an offset to the length of the string, the length of the string and then the actual string which in this example would be the string "InsufficientBalance".
 All of this will be explained in more detail below so continue reading.

 mstore(add(free_mem_ptr, 4), 32)
 🔹 Stores 32 (offset) at free_mem_ptr + 4.
 So this opcode is simply adding 4 bytes to 0x80 and storing the decimals value of 32 there.
 As we have learnt from the assembly course, each memory slot is 32 bytes but we are writing to 0x84 which is only 4 bytes after 0x80 so you might be thinking, arent we overwriting the 0x80 slot and the answer is yes we are.
 The idea is that we want to form all the data that forms the error message and this data contains the following:

 - Error(string) selector
-- Offset that tells solidity where string is (will explain more below)
+- Offset that tells solidity where the length of the string is (will explain more below)
 - Length of string
 - actual string

 These 4 things come together to form the data we want to send that produces the custom errors you see in solidity.
 So as we know, forming data in bytes is just getting all this information in bytes and concatenating it.
 This is how calldata is formed as you know.

 So far in memory, we only have the selector padded with a bunch of zeros after the 4th byte so we want to add the next bit of info into memory which is adding 32.
-So why do we add this 32, if you look at the list of info we need to add to this custom error, we add the offset and all this does is tells solidity how many bytes to skip to get the actual string we want to return.
-We want to skip 32 bytes because the next bit of info is the length of the string which is going to take 32 byes, we need to tell solidity to skip these 32 bytes and go to the next 32 bytes to get the actual string.
+So why do we add this 32, if you look at the list of info we need to add to this custom error, we add the offset and all this does is tells solidity how many bytes to skip AFTER the selector to get to the length of the string we want to return.
+So the way the offset works is that it tells the EVM where the start of the length of the string is in the calldata.
+The offset doesnt count the selector as part of the calldata so the offset is saying after the selector, how many bytes after that is the length of the dynamic data type which in this case is the string.

 mstore(add(free_mem_ptr, 36), 12)
 🔹 Stores 12, which is the length of the error message "Unauthorized".
 🔹 36 = 4 (selector) + 32 (offset to string length), so we are now at the correct location for storing the length.

 mstore(add(free_mem_ptr, 68), "Unauthorized")
-🔹 Stores the string "Unauthorized" at free_mem_ptr + 68 which as I said above, this string at 0x80+0x3c(68in decimals) is 32 bytes after the offset we stored.
-So the 32 bytes after the offset contains the length of the string but after that, is the actual string and that is what the offset is telling solidity by storing 32.
+🔹 Stores the string "Unauthorized" at free_mem_ptr + 68 which as I said above, this string at 0x80+0x3c(68 in decimals) is 32 bytes after the offset we stored.
+So the 32 bytes after the offset contains the length of the string but after that, is the actual string.

 Lets talk about that add opcode for a bit. you know what the add opcode does already. it adds 2 values together and then we use MSTORE to say go to that offset (location in memory) and store "Unauthorized".